DCSchram/app355/README.md

 # app355
-Currently empty, as I missed the class when this was set up, but the repository exists
+Not much original work here, but the repository exists and has contents